Vercel AI SDK

 Confident AI’s LLM tracing advanced features provide teams with the ability to set certain attributes for each trace when invoking your AI SDK applications.

-For example, thread_id and user_id are used to group related traces together, and are useful for chat apps, agents, or any multi-turn interactions.
+For example, threadId and userId are used to group related traces together, and are useful for chat apps, agents, or any multi-turn interactions.
 You can learn more about threads here.

 1import { generateText } from "ai";